Roles & Permissions

 Viewer ← View pages only

-Platform Owner is an internal-only role used by self-hosted operators for platform-level maintenance (database migrations, license management, system config).
-It does not appear in the UI or API and is not part of the public role hierarchy.
+Platform Owner is an internal flag used by the Valoryx-operated Cloud service.
+It has no functionality in Community Edition and is not part of the public role hierarchy.

 Permission matrix